What does IACUC stand for?

 - Training - complete the relevant training modules in Big Brain Veterinarians in the Department of Comparative Medicine (DCM-C) or Division of Comparative Medicine-West campus for any other additional training to gain access to the animal facilities.

-- Occupational Health - everyone working with animals must enroll by filling out this form (Occupational Health Questionnaire) and returning it to Employee Health, Mail code UHN89.
+- Occupational Health - everyone working with animals must enroll by filling out DCM's (Occupational Health Questionnaire) and returning it to Employee Health, Mail code UHN89.

 I have completed training but still cannot log into the eIACUC system.
 What should I do?